VR-25/acc/README.md

 language=en

 # Wakelocks to unlock after pausing charging (e.g., wakeUnlock=chg_wake_lock qcom_step_chg)
-# Use this only if you known what you're doing.
+# Use only if you known what you're doing.
 Blocking certain wakelocks may cause unexpected behavior.
+# If this doesn't work, you have to enforce a charging switch that doesn't hold wakelocks.
+Refer to "## TROUBLESHOOTING" > "### Charging Switch" below for details.
 wakeUnlock=

 # Prioritize charging switches that support battery idle mode.